Table of Contents

 While cardiogenic pulmonary edema tends to present as diffuse infiltrates on chest radiography, non-cardiogenic edema typically is localized to the periphery when the etiology is lung-related.
 Nephrogenic pulmonary edema is described as having a bat-wing distribution.
 Air bronchograms point towards a lung injury as the most likely mechanism behind non-cardiogenic pulmonary edema.
 Peripheral infiltrate also indicate lung injury.

 Acute respiratory distress syndrome usually resembles cardiogenic pulmonary edema on chest radiography in the initial stage.
 One to two days after the onset of ARDS symptoms, the picture becomes quite different from your typical cardiogenic pulmonary edema.
 The picture becomes more of widespread and uniform infiltrates which indicates enlargement of heart.

 Substantial improvement of pulmonary edema within 24 hours after the initiation of treatment is characteristic of cardiogenic pulmonary edema.
 Patients with non-cardiogenic pulmonary edema typically have a slower response to treatment.

 Degree of confidence in plain chest radiography in non-cardiogenic pulmonary edema

 The main advantage of plain chest radiography is its universal availability because of its accuracy.
 Additionally, the adequate and systematic examination of a chest radiography in a patient with pulmonary edema is usually sufficient in identifying the etiology.

 In a recent study to compare the accuracy of chest radiography in the differentiation between cardiac, renal, and capillary permeability induced pulmonary edema, the authors concluded that chest radiography is most accurate for the diagnosis of capillary permeability edema.
 Capillary permeability edema is caused by near-drowning and acute respiratory distress syndrome among other causes.

-In a patient with known history of congestive heart failure, a portable radiographic evaluation of the chest should not be relied upon for the differentiation between cardiogenic and non-cardiogenic pulmonary edema.
+In a patient with a known history of congestive heart failure, a portable radiographic evaluation of the chest should not be relied upon for the differentiation between cardiogenic and non-cardiogenic pulmonary edema.
 While the treating physician might conclude that the cause of pulmonary edema in the patient is cardiogenic, up to 90 % of the cases were later found to have some sort of acute respiratory failure as the main cause of their pulmonary edema.